kulmajaba/figma-better-color-picker/README.md

 ## TODO

-- Show color comparison only in standalone mode (or resize plugin window, sounds like a hassle)
+- Show color comparison in plugin mode?
-- Add a switch for showing color comparison and a dropdown for comparison method select
+- In plugin mode, some weird CSS behavior causes `main` to shift left
+- Spavcing the lock buttons in grid causes the m to drift out of alignment with the color input fields

 ## Roadmap

+### Undo history???

+Would be nice if you accidentally delete a color row etc.

 ### URL parameters